 Arctic Cat keeps on file the current address of the owner of this ATV.
 This will allow Arctic Cat to reach the current owner with any important safety information.
 For this reason, we ask you to inform Arctic Cat immediately if you move or if the ATV is sold to another party.
 Please fill out this form completely and send it to: Arctic Cat GmbH, Industriestrasse 43, 5600 St. Johann/Pg., Austria.

 This form may also be used to transfer the unused portion of the original warranty to a second party.
-Fill out this form completely and send it to Arctic Cat enclosing a copy of the vehicle registration certificate and an account-only cheque in the amount of EUR 25.
-Arctic Cat will then process the application and issue a new vehicle certificate for the remaining period of the warranty.
+Fill out this form completely and send it to Arctic Cat enclosing a copy of the vehicle registration certificate.